Signed in as:

 clinical support to help with finding the correct dose

-phone call from Dr Lewis if required
+phone call from Dr Lewis or Dr Res if required

 Duration